Picard0147/Prospero-X1-mod/README.md

 - /etc/init.d/php5-fpm start
 - /etc/init.d/nginx start
 - /etc/init.d/bamc start
+after that you need to reboot miner.
+I can only recomend to do it by long press on power btn and then tap ok on screen.
 It's possibly key to make life with Prospero easier but I have to test it.